Chapter 30: A Beginning

 She took his hand.

 She pressed her cheek against his shoulder.
-She felt his breathing, slow and even, and beneath it the faintest vibration of the galleries themselves, the pipes in the walls, the system holding.
+His breathing, slow and even, and beneath it the faintest vibration of the galleries themselves — the pipes in the walls, the system holding.

 “Like a beginning,” she said.